RayLThomas/RayLThomas/README.md

 ## Fun Facts About Me

-- 🎸 When I'm not coding, you can find me playing guitar or getting lost in the wilderness.
-I find both activities are great ways to clear my mind and inspire creativity.
+- 🎸 When I'm not coding, you can find me playing guitar or getting lost in the woods.
 - 💡 I'm always open to new ideas and collaborations.
-Feel free to drop me a message!
+Feel free to reach out.

 <p align="center">
   <h3 align="center">Always happy to connect! 🚀</h3>